Mouldy rice rumours: True or not?

 Pledged rice at a Chachoengsao warehouse decomposed, emitting a mouldy smell.

-go viral - when something becomes very popular and liked by many people on the internet and shared a lot
+- when something becomes very popular and liked by many people on the internet and shared a lot

 go viral on Facebook